2018 IMPORTANT INFO:

 -Powdery dirt that floats and blows with the wind.

 -Whole Fields on fire to burn the foliage off the cane.

 -Rock roads on the Levee top.

 -Mud for Days; if it rains…and I hope it does, the course will be the toughest race in the World…think 10% Finish Rate!

--Head Lamps: All races start at 6:00am and it will be dark for a full hour.
+-Head Lamps: All races 6:00am starters should prepare for a full hour of darkness.

 -Hydration Minimum: 2 Bottles or bladder totaling a minimum of 48oz.

 -Sunscreen, Sunglasses & Hat: Very little shade in Sugar Cane Fields.

 "Why you should run the Children of the Cane 100M/100K/50K: